pytchlang/pytch-tutorials/trimon/tutorial.md

 pattern completely right, this is exactly when we should add a new light-flash to the end of the pattern.
 We also need to set `user_attempt` to the empty list, ready to build up the player’s attempt at the new, longer pattern.
-The `clear()` method does this.
+The `clear()` method on a list does this.

 {{< commit next-pattern-when-success-so-far >}}